 Clive Smith and Jim Peto named Cherriman Award winnersMay 15, 2018

-This year the HCMSMG received some great nominations for the Cherriman Award which is presented to the person or organisation who, or which has done the most to promote and foster the cause of Masters swimming in Great Britain.
+This year the Home Country Masters Swimming Management Group (HCMSMG) received some great nominations for the Cherriman Award which is presented to the person or organisation that has done the most to promote and foster the cause of Masters swimming in Great Britain.

 This year the group are pleased to announce the award has gone to the joint nomination of Clive Smith and Jim Peto.

 This dynamic duo have recently retired from the East Midlands Masters Committee after putting in many years hard work for Masters swimmers in the region.

 Jim has been the chair of the Regional Masters committee for many years and is now the Northamptonshire Masters representative.

 He has run the formal side of the committee with great efficiency to make sure everything happens as it should.
 He has also represented the region at national level, and personally undertaken a lot of the work the region is responsible for.

 This includes the regional development day, assisting the successful running of the Midlands Masters Championships and the inception of the East Midlands Challenge Gala.

 Alongside this, he is an enthusiastic coach at Wellingborough SC and also regularly volunteers for other jobs such as marshalling at the nationals.